MapsPeople/docs/src/various/app-user-roles.md

 ### Search

-Similarly to the effect on the Map, if a Location has restrictions, it will not show up in a Search for users without sufficient permissions.
+Similarly to the effect on the map, if a Location has restrictions, it will not show up in the search results for users without sufficient permissions.

 ### Directions